Who Should Not Value Your Business

 Accountant-produced valuation reports are often simply calculations because calculating taxes from historical facts is their day job.

-Online Valuations and Industry Peer Data
+AI, Online Valuations and Industry Peer Data

 Applying an EBITDA or DE multiple to earnings is going to be the method used to sell a business, and it is a good indicator of value.